PKBoo/blog/game/_posts/2020-10-20-mafia-de-cuba.md

 The only reason this works is because most good social deduction games have an aspect of imperfect information.
 There is an amount of probability that goes into making decisions, and you are dependent on other people's information.
 This is very important, otherwise you would be playing a very dull game where everyone knows everything at all points and moves are made very carefully with mistakes being rare.
 This kills the game.

-Essentially what I'm trying to say is being a god gamer and figuring out paths to short-circuit win is fun.
+Essentially what I'm trying to say is being a god gamer and figuring out paths to short-circuit a win is fun.
 I will lie about what I saw if I know someone will believe me if that means our team wins.

 #### Thoughts on actual games